 This post is sponsored by Blinds.com.
 All ideas and opinions are my own.
 Thank you for being supportive of the partners who help keep Lovely Indeed rocking!

 Little by little, more pieces of the house are coming together!
 What nobody tells you after you finish a remodel is that you’re not actually done.
 Now that you have walls and a floor and windows, you have to make it all look good.
-I had been wanting to finish the window seat area in the master bedroom forever, and I’m so thankful that Blinds.com finally helped us get it done!
-Read on for our thoughts on the window coverings we chose, and a special reader discount!
+I had been wanting to finish the window seat area in the master bedroom forever, and we finally got it done.

 After we got the window coverings in place, the bench needed a cushion!
 I whipped together a quick faux French mattress cushion — here’s how.